Marks & Spencer

-Marks and Spencer Group plc (commonly abbreviated to M&S and colloquially known as Marks's or Marks & Sparks) is a major British multinational retailer with headquarters in Paddington, London that specialises in selling clothing, beauty, home products and food products.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index; it had previously been in the FTSE 100 Index from its creation until 2019.
+Marks and Spencer plc (commonly abbreviated to M&S and colloquially known as Marks & Sparks or simply Marks) is a major British multinational retailer based in London, England, that specialises in selling clothing, beauty products, home products and food products.
+It is listed on the London Stock Exchange (LSE) and is a constituent of the FTSE 100 Index.

 M&S was founded in 1884 by Michael Marks and Thomas Spencer in Leeds.
-M&S currently has 959 stores across the UK, including 615 that only sell food products and through its television advertising, asserts the exclusive nature and luxury of its food and beverages.
+Through its television advertising it asserts the exclusive nature and luxury of its food and beverages.
 It also offers an online food delivery service through a joint venture with Ocado.
+In 1980, M&S became the first British supermarket chain to sell packaged sandwiches.

-In 1998, the company became the first British retailer to make a pre-tax profit of over £1 billion, although it then went into a sudden slump taking the company and its stakeholders by surprise.
-In November 2009, it was announced that Marc Bolland, formerly of Morrisons, would take over as chief executive from executive chairman Sir Stuart Rose in early 2010; Rose remained executive chairman until July 2010 and then chairman until January 2011, when he was replaced by Robert Swannell.
-In recent years, its clothing sales have fallen, whilst food sales have increased, after axing the St. Michael moniker for its own brand.
-The company also began to sell branded goods such as Kellogg's Corn Flakes in November 2008.
+In 1998, M&S became the first British retailer to make a pre-tax profit of over £1 billion, although it then went into a sudden slump taking the company and its stakeholders by surprise.
+In November 2008 the company began to sell branded goods such as Kellogg's corn flakes.
+In November 2009, it was announced that Marc Bolland, formerly of Morrisons, would take over as chief executive from executive chairman Sir Stuart Rose.
+In the early 21st century clothing sales fell, while food sales increased, after M&S dropped its traditional St. Michael brand.

-On 22 May 2018, it was confirmed that over 100 stores will have closed by 2022 in a "radical" plan.
-On 18 August 2020, M&S stated that they would cut 7,000 jobs over the next three months owing to the COVID-19 pandemic.
-In May 2021, the company announced plans to close another 30 shops over the next 10 years as part of its turnaround plan.
+On 22 May 2018, M&S announced that it would close over 100 stores by 2022 in a "radical" plan.
+It cut 7,000 jobs in 2020 owing to the COVID-19 pandemic.
+In May 2021, M&S announced plans to close another 30 shops over the next 10 years as part of its turnaround plan.
+In its 2024 results the company stated that it was aiming at reducing locations to 180 full-line and 420 food stores in the UK, commenting that legacy stores were more expensive to operate.